 Lovingly preserved and donated to the state of Georgia in 1999, the Hardman Farm Historic Site offers guided tours of the house (which was built in 1870 by Captain James Nichols) every Thursday through Saturday, with the first tour departing at 10AM and the last tour leaving at 3PM.

 The tour begins on the tree-lined road from the Visitor Center to the Italianate mansion.
-This road was part of the Unicoi Turnpike, which once stretched 200 miles from Toccoa GA to western North Carolina and eastern Tennessee.
+This road was part of the Unicoi Turnpike, which stretched 200 miles from Toccoa GA to western North Carolina and eastern Tennessee.

-Moving into the house, highlights of the tour include the posh 19th century parlor, a bedroom belong to Anna Ruby Nichols (for whom Anna Ruby Falls is named), innovative telephone and climate control systems, and period antiques.
+Moving into the house, tour highlights include the posh 19th century parlor, the bedroom of Anna Ruby Nichols (for whom Anna Ruby Falls is named), innovative telephone and climate control systems, and period antiques.

 Outside you can explore the kitchen, a massive barn that was once home to the Nacoochee Dairy, a spring house, and a barn featuring several 19th century carriages.